BrenoJesusFernandes/cronus-eater/README.md

-# cronus-eater
+# Cronus Eater
-Just a spreadsheets time series extractor
+Extract and normalize time series from spreadsheets